 Compensation for Injuries from Windshield Defects

 Although it may seem like a vehicle’s windshield and surrounding windows are just a standard feature‚ simply there to keep its occupants comfortable without being subjected to wind‚ excessive heat‚ or excessive cold‚ a vehicle’s windows are actually an important safety feature‚ even if they aren’t advertised as such.
-They help hold the structure of the vehicle together‚ maintain rigidity of the roof‚ keep occupants in the vehicle‚ and protect occupants from exterior elements.
+They help hold the structure of the vehicle together‚ maintain the rigidity of the roof‚ keep occupants in the vehicle‚ and protect occupants from exterior elements.
 If there are flaws in windshield and/or window strength‚ the risk of serious injury in a car crash increases‚ as well as the risk of vehicle ejection.

 What is Automotive Glass?

-The glass used as the windows and windshield of a vehicle are not the same type of class that is used in the windows of your house.
+The glass used as the windows and windshield of a vehicle is not the same type of class that is used in the windows of your house.
 Car windows must have the strength to withstand opposing forces during driving‚ including turns‚ as well as vehicle stress caused by potholes‚ uneven road surfaces‚ and inclement weather.
 They must also be strong enough to maintain their structural integrity in most vehicle accidents‚ especially rollovers.
 To do all this‚ automobile windshields and windows cannot just be glass.